-Our charter provides that we may issue up to 450,000,000 shares of our common stock, \$0.01 par value per share.
-Our charter authorizes our board of directors to amend our charter to increase or decrease the aggregate number of authorized shares of common stock without stockholder approval.
-As of September 8, 2011, 32,496,700 shares of our common stock were issued and outstanding on a fully diluted basis.
+Our charter provides that we may issue up to 450,000,000 shares of our common stock, \$0.01 par value per share, and 50,000,000 shares of preferred stock, \$0.01 par value per share.
+Our charter authorizes our board of directors to amend our charter to increase or decrease the aggregate number of authorized shares of common stock or the number of shares of stock of any class or series without stockholder approval.
+As of September 8, 2011, 32,496,700 shares of our common stock were issued and outstanding on a fully diluted basis, and no preferred shares are issued and outstanding.